fogus/spiel/wurfelspiel/unnamed/README.markdown

 WIP

 On turn
-- make an optional capture
+* make an optional capture
-- place a die
+* place a die
+  - if it's your die, you place the face that's showing
+    + if it'll show two or three faces then then one must be the smallest face on the perpendicular edge
+  - if

 Capture
 -------